 Looking at ways to live a more frugal lifestyle and adopting frugal habits to lower household expenses can help you counter inflation as prices continue to rise.

-In addition to trying to cut expenses, it’s also important to continue to increase your income over time; however, with the holidays right around the corner life inevitably gets busier so finding time to work extra hours or start a side hustle may prove difficult.
+In addition to trying to cut expenses, it’s also important to continue to increase your income over time.

 Using cashback apps is one of the easiest ways to save money.

-TopCashback also has a Chrome extension (similar to Rakuten) that notifies you when you’re on a website that has an active cashback offer – this feature makes it virtually impossible to miss out on earning cashback when shopping online.
+TopCashback has both an app, a website, and a Chrome extension (similar to Rakuten) that notifies you when you’re on a website that has an active cashback offer – this feature makes it virtually impossible to miss out on earning cashback when shopping online.

-I especially love this site specifically because they pass off 100% of their commission to the consumer (that’s us) so you earn a higher percentage of cashback when shopping through TopCashback versus many of the other cashback sites.
+In addition, Top Cashback passes off 100% of their commission to the consumer (that’s you) so you earn a higher percentage of cashback when shopping through TopCashback versus many of the other cashback sites.

 Taking steps to lower your grocery bills will help you counter inflation by offsetting the higher food prices.

-Not only does it save you so much time, offer so much convenience, and avoid so much frustration standing in the long lines and dealing with the crowds but it really helps you to stick to your budget as you’re shopping.
+Not only does it save you so much time, offer convenience, and avoid frustration standing in long lines and dealing with the crowds, but it helps you to stick to your budget as you’re shopping.

 You can keep an eye on your virtual cart total and always see how much over budget you may be going – or if you’re under budget and have some wiggle room to add additional items.